Skip to main content

 Weir Loading Rate

-Weir Loading Rate or Weir Overflow Rate is the quantity of wastewater flowing over a unit weir length of the tank in a unit time.
+Weir Loading Rate or Weir Overflow Rate is the quantity of wastewater flowing over a unit weir length of the tank in a unit of time.
 It is expressed in units of m3/m-d or gal/ft-d.

 Mathematically;